tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 ```
 [^defmacro]: This example was taken from [defmacro.org](https://www.defmacro.org/ramblings/lisp.html).

 Why?
-Well, you can feed this into a custom evaluator built specifically for parsing to-do lists stored as S-expressions (which aren't so different from XML we're used to).
+Well, you can feed this into a custom evaluator built specifically for parsing to-do lists stored as S-expressions.
+(There are a lot of XML parsers around.
+S-expressions aren't that different.)

 Or perhaps, even better, feed this into a Scheme interpreter that has special forms `todo` and `item` built in, and these special forms happen to transform this data into Scheme S-expressions that can actually be evaluated.